aerni/statamic-zipper/README.md

 ### Link Expiry

-If you want to expire your links after a certain time, you can either set the expiry globally in the config, or use the `expiry` parameter on the tag.
+If you want to expire your links after a certain time, you can either set the expiry globally in the config or use the `expiry` parameter on the tag.
 The expiry is to be set in minutes.
-Note, that the expiry on the tag will overide the expiry in the config.
+Note that the expiry on the tag will override the expiry in the config.

 ```antlers
 {{ zip:images expiry="60" }}